 2. Sarvangasana (Shoulder Stand Pose)

 Sarvangasana gives complete health to the human body and makes it healthy.
-Our practice improves our breathing process.
-Apart from this, there is a stretch in the throat and chest.
-The practice of this asana creates a stretch in the entire body and stress due to sinus is also removed.
+Inversion poses improves our breathing process that opens up your upper body to a strong flow of fresh and oxygenated blood.
+This may help clear out mucus congestion of respiratory tracts and stress due to sinus is also removed.

 - First of all, you lie down by laying a mat in a clean place.